Bio-diesel fuel oil is a natural product that is inherently unstable and has a shelf-life.

-Due to worldwide environmental legislations about carbon neutrality, emissions and the “Global Sulphur Cap”, the bio component of fuels is steadily increasing. (ex.
-EN 16942:2016 , CEN/TC 441)
+Due to the worldwide environmental legislations about carbon neutrality, emissions and the “Global Sulphur Cap”, the bio component of fuels is steadily increasing. (ex.
+EN 16942:2016 , CEN/TC 441).

 Temperature differences in fueltanks will attract humidity from the atmosphere by breathing and form small amounts of condensate.
 This results in free-water with microbiological growth at the bottom of the tank.

 Microbial spores and fungi present in the water will start using the fuel as food and begin multiplying.

 When exposed to optimal (tropical) temperatures and especially with (long time) stagnant volumes of fuel, this growth process will even accelerate.

 This can occur in any type of diesel fuel but especially in biodiesel made from plant and animal fats.

 It is recognized that most of the problems can be expected in back-up generators such as used in hospitals, airports, govmt. buildings and stand-by electricity generating stations

 When the microbial colonization grows beyond control it will cause corrosion (acid forming) and will produce slime, algae, sludge build-up, floating debris, foul odor, etc…